Ressource-Allocation/Containerized-Video-Streaming-For-Edge-Computing/README.md

 ```
-On your VM, you will need Chrome as a your favorite web browser (important).
+On your client host, you will need Chrome as a your favorite web browser (important).
 Pull the request.sh from our git then execute it:
 ```
 wget https://raw.githubusercontent.com/Ressource-Allocation/Containerized-Video-Streaming-For-Edge-Computing/master/Client/request.sh
 ./request.sh
 ```
 This script will open several chrome windows which will start streaming from the servers using a Zipf law of distribution between the Edge and Cloud servers (so the probability of streaming from the Edge server is greater than streaming from the Cloud server).
+Since we used an Ubuntu distribution on the machine host, this script is a bash

 ---